railsbridge/docs/sites/workshop/teacher_training.deck.md

 * Explain while loops, have them build one
 * Pair them off and debug
 * OK to ask the same question twice with slightly different variables
-* Don’t let the most advanced student dictate the pace
+* Don't let the most advanced student dictate the pace

 <!SLIDE subsection>
 # Teaching Programming